 Visibility of airways within 1 cm of the pleural surface (normal airways should not be visualized this far out in the lung periphery) or abutting the mediastinal pleural surface.

-Usual Pattern on High-Resolution CT scan Chest
+Usual Pattern on CT scan of the Chest

 Cylindrical (tram track sign):Dilated airways seen in a horizontal orientation.